-Under a contract with the National Library Service for the Blind and Physically Handicapped, Library of Congress, the National Federation of the Blind offers a course in mathematics (Nemeth Code) braille proofreading.
+Under a contract with the National Library Service for the Blind and Print Disabled, Library of Congress, the National Federation of the Blind offers a course in mathematics (Nemeth Code) braille proofreading.
 This course qualifies successful applicants to proofread mathematics and science materials in braille.
 Students receive a Library of Congress certificate in mathematics braille proofreading upon successful completion of the course.
 There is no tuition charge.
 Necessary instruction materials are provided free of charge by the NFB.
 Those already certified in mathematics transcribing may test to be certified without enrolling in the course.

 - United States citizenship or residency

 - Knowledgeable in recommended braille formats for textbooks and technical materials